Intelligence, Security and Defense

 To Register

-Selected candidates, once registrations are open and their candidacy confirmed, can register until the week prior to the course start date.
+Selected candidates, once confirmed, can then register by June 5, 2026.
+Payment is due one week prior to the start of the course.

 Instructors